dshafik/bag/docs/optionals.md

 ## Validation

 Because Optional properties have a value (an `Optional` object), validation may not work like expected.
-Bag provides a custom wrapper rule `\Bag\Validation\Rules\Optional` that can be used to validate optional properties correctly.
+Bag provides a custom wrapper rule `\Bag\Validation\Rules\OptionalOr` that can be used to validate optional properties correctly.

-The `Optional` rule will pass validation if the property is set to Optional, but will run the validation rules on the value if it is not:
+The `OptionalOr` rule will pass validation if the property is set to Optional, but will run the validation rules on the value if it is not:

 ```php
 use Bag\Bag;